 If this horse went down, he would surely crush my right leg.
 And quite possibly the rest of me.
 If that didn’t kill me, my head hitting the granite might just do the trick.
 I could die in the next instant.

 Panicking wouldn’t help.
 Tensing muscles wouldn’t help.
 Moving wouldn’t help.
-So I just sat there, heels down, back straight, body relaxed in perfect balance, looking ahead, breathing, waiting to see what happened next as horse legs scrambled furiously beneath me.
+So I just sat there, heels down, back straight, body relaxed in perfect balance, looking ahead, fully present, waiting to see what happened next as horse legs scrambled furiously beneath me.

 I didn’t die that day.